cofoundry-cms/cofoundry/docs/user-docs/User Areas/Configuration/Email Notifications.md

 ### Example Customization

-Full examples can be found in the [Cofoundry.Samples.UserAreas sample project](https://github.com/cofoundry-cms/Cofoundry.Samples.UserAreas).
+Full examples can be found in the [UserAreas sample project](https://github.com/cofoundry-cms/Cofoundry.Samples/blob/main/src/UserAreas).

 #### Changing the layout